IQ2i/data-importer/README.md

 ### Reader

-The reader describes how DataImporter must to read data in your files.
+The reader describes how DataImporter must read data in your files.
 This library offers you two readers, one for CSV files and another for XML files.

 #### CsvReader